The Pulse of K-Entertainment

 What famous dramas came from Naver Webtoon?

-Is Naver Webtoon important to Korean entertainment beyond comics?
+Why is Naver Webtoon important beyond comics?

 Who owns Naver Webtoon?